You've found an area that we don't have tips for yet.

 With SafeSearch enabled, you can filter out most of the mature content that you or your

 family may prefer to avoid.
-To do so, visit the Search Settings page at
+To do so, visit www.google.com/preferences and check the box

 Make sure your account is secure with a quick check up